gumaerc-testorg/21h.165-spring-2019/content/pages/syllabus.md

 Course Overview
 ---------------

-This course surveys the history of 19th\- and 20th\-century sub-Saharan Africa.
+This course surveys the history of 19{{< sup "th" >}}\- and 20{{< sup "th" >}}\-century sub-Saharan Africa.
 The first section of the course focuses on the European conquest of Africa and the dynamics of colonial rule—especially its socio-economic and cultural consequences.
 The second section looks at how the rising tide of African nationalism, in the form of labor strikes and guerrilla wars, ushered out colonialism.
 The third section examines the postcolonial states, focusing on the politics of development, recent civil wars in countries like Rwanda and Liberia, and the AIDS epidemic.
 The last section surveys the history of entrepreneurship in the post-colonial period and China’s recent involvement in Africa.

 21H.165 is an introductory course, and requires no prior knowledge of African history.
 The course is structured around discussions and you are expected to contribute to the discussion.